What is Economic risk?

 A final word

 The Great Recession that was caused by the inflating and popping of the housing credit bubble began in 2007 was declared officially over by the middle of 2009.
 The stock market downturn was severe, with stocks losing more than half their value from the peaks they reached in 2007.
-Even though economic growth and job creation were anemic in the subsequent decade, the stock market has soared from the lows of 2009.
+Even though economic growth and job creation were anemic for much of the subsequent decade, the stock market soared from the lows of 2009.